 Plus, it's legal and—at face value—a lot better for you than other club drugs like Molly or cocaine.

-None of this is to say, however, that snorting cacao powder is a good idea.
+None of this is to say, however, that snorting plain cacao powder—or Coco Loko—is a good idea.
 We definitely do not endorse putting anything up your nose other than a tissue or your finger (and in the case of the latter, only when strictly necessary).
 At this time, there isn't any research showing the effects of snorting cacao—but there is plenty of science that backs eating in.
 So stick to getting your fix through cacao-dusted chocolate truffles, cacao smoothies, and dark chocolate bars with cacao nibs.
 (You can even Eat Chocolate at Every Meal with 6 Healthy Recipes.)
 We probably don't have to tell you that twice!